2025 Alpha Awards Photo Competition

 |

-The adaptive nature of these workshops means booking accommodation with short notice based on where the best photography conditions are found.
-While my preference is for everyone to have their own private room, the short-notice nature of our bookings means this can't be guaranteed, twin share arrangements might be necessary depending on availability.
+Because these workshops are adaptive, we're often booking accommodation at short notice based on where the best photography conditions are found.
+While my preference is for everyone to have their own private room, this can't be guaranteed, twin share arrangements might be necessary depending on availability.

-We'll discuss all accommodation arrangements during our pre-workshop briefing once we have a better idea of where conditions will be best.
+We'll discuss all accommodation arrangements during our pre-workshop planning session and confirm details when I contact you 2-3 days before departure.
 The goal is to find comfortable options close to our shooting locations, ideally staying both nights in the same place to minimise fatigue and maximise shooting time.

 If you have specific accommodation requirements or concerns, please get in touch before booking so we can discuss options.

 We'll work out the best plan together to ensure everyone's well-fed while maximising our photography opportunities.
-Being adaptive means sometimes our meal times need to be flexible too, adapting to the best light and conditions.
+Being able to adapt means sometimes our meal times need to work around the best light and conditions.

 I'll be photographing alongside you throughout the workshop, which gives you the opportunity to see how I approach different scenes, read the light, and adapt to conditions.
 This hands-on approach ensures you not only capture beautiful images but also develop skills you can apply to your photography long after the workshop ends.